flashwing-04/showtime-website-project-archive/content/ws21/master/m2-a-better-spotify/features.md

 Better Spotify changes that by replacing the Startpage with a **widget system** based on a **grid layout**.
 The widgets can be chosen by the user to give them the possibility of making the choice whether or not they **want** certain parts to be **displayed**.

-Additionally, the widgets are **moveable via drag-and-drop** which makes it even easier for the user to customize the Homepage to their own needs and wishes.
+Additionally, the widgets are **moveable via drag-and-drop**, which makes it even easier for the user to customize the Homepage to their own needs and wishes.
 The grid adjusts while a widget is being moved and automatically shifts everything else to make space.
 This way, the user has a visual representation of where everything will end up once they drop the widget into its space.

 Moreover, it is possible to change the widget’s **size** to their desire so that they can properly shift their homepages focus on whichever feature they need the most.
 This includes making more information visible as soon as the widget’s size increases and reducing the info displayed to make use of the fewer space left.